The Native Perspective Missing from Design

 There are a surprising number of Native and Native-influenced symbols in design for how few Natives are involved in the conception of these campaigns.
 Most of this design is appropriated from their perspective, where visual language is an integral part of their cultural experience.

-Join OPB’s “State of Wonder,” in conjunction with the PSU Native American Student and Community Center, in a discussion that focuses on proactive ways the design community can grow the Native perspective during Design Week Portland’s April 10th event, The Native Perspective Missing from Design.
+Join OPB’s “State of Wonder,” in partnership with the PSU Native American Student and Community Center, in a discussion that focuses on proactive ways the design community can grow the Native perspective during Design Week Portland’s April 10th event, The Native Perspective Missing from Design.

 The event will include a live taping of the podcast/show; post-taping conversations will focus on one-on-one conversations for youth interested in design careers, with an emphasis on growing Native voices in the industry.
 We caught up with April Baer, host of “State of Wonder,” to get a behind-the-scenes look on this event.